 You can click the time period in the box to change the time period of the displayed data.
 You can choose from a week, a month, three months, six months, a year, month-to-date, quarter-to-date, or year-to-date.

 Subscriber and trialer count

 This is a graph of new trials, gained paying subscriptions, lost paying subscriptions, lost trials, and net subscriptions.

 For the Customer count graph, the date ranges can also be adjusted using the controls below the graph.

 It’s also possible to download the data going back three years.
-To do this, hover over the title of the graph and then click on the ellipsis icon next to the words “Customer count.”
+To do this, hover over the title of the graph and then click on the ellipsis icon next to the words “Subscriber and trialer count.”
 You’ll be able to choose a CSV or PNG format.
-If you click the CSV download option, you’ll see a popup of your Customer Count Over Time; scroll all the way down and click “Download” on the bottom right of the popup to download the file.
+If you click the CSV download option, you’ll see a popup of your Subscriber and trialer count; scroll all the way down and click “Download CSV” on the bottom right of the popup to download the file.

 To the right of the customer count graph, you’ll see a box marked “Milestones.”
 You can enter your own milestone (sale, release of new content, etc), and then track that milestone on your customer count graph).

 To add a new milestone, click the “+ Milestone” box.
 This will allow you to input a milestone of your choosing, and see how it affects your customer count.
 You’ll be able to pick a date, add a description, and choose a tag for your milestone.